caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 var n = 9_372_372_278_864_032_911; // ulong
 ```

-As mentioned earlier, each type does have a `MaxValue` property to give you the definitive maximum limit should you need it in code.
+As mentioned earlier, each type does have a `MaxValue` member to give you the definitive maximum limit should you need it in code.
+FOr most types (except `nint` and `nuint`) these are `const` fields, so can be used as compile-time constants; for `nint` and `nuint` they are properties computed at runtime as they may vary between systems.

 You can override the default type of a numeric literal, if legal, using a suffix.
 The `L` suffix specifies `long` and `UL` specifies `UL`.
 However, a number with an `L` suffix that is too large for a `long` will be promoted to `ulong` without error.